 Not every bank views income the same way.
 If you get declined by one bank due to your income, a mortgage broker, like myself, may be able to get you approved at another bank simply by viewing and seeing your income differently.

 I hope this helps if you’re an employee and looking to qualify for a mortgage.
 If you have any more questions, don’t hesitate to reach out and we can go through your situation together.
-You can call me at 250-826-3111, fill out a pre-approval application on my website or fill out the form below.
+You can call me at 250-826-3111, fill out a pre-approval application on my website or get started below.
 I look forward to hearing from you and helping you qualify for a mortgage.